ZhenbangYou/SysY-Front-End/README.md

   - Initializations of global variables can appear outside any function.

 ## Thoughts of Each Step
 For each step, I will first present **general ideas and frameworks**, then discuss some **impletation details and pitfalls**, and finally I will also present **test cases** in accordance with all the frameworks and details mentioned above (as a result, you no longer need any test cases provided by others!).
 Plus, the reason for the **planing** (i.e., what exactly should be done next and what should be done in the future) will be discussed at the beginning of each step.
 All in all, you will find 4 sub-steps in each step.
+If any part does not appear, that must be because there is nothing to say about it.

 Before delving into those steps, keep one thing in mind: since we have carefully considered the order of implementation (i.e., the division of the whole task into steps, and the order of steps), do not think about what you need to do in the future steps when working on the current steps; for instance, when dealing with the definition of variables, never care about constants, as the division and the ordering have guaranteed that everthing can be done step by step smoothly.

 ### Step 1 REX & CFG
-#### Reason for the Planning
-*REX* and *CFG* serve as foundations for this projects, so there is virtually nothing to argue here.

 #### Framework
 Basically just modify the given *EBNF*, although some regular expressions need to be made up by ourselves.